 Looking after your farm

 Even once you’ve learned what to do and got your farm up and running, you need to learn about looking after it.
 Not just production, but security for your premises and your goods.
 For some produce, like hay, you can get protective tarps from places like http://www.nasussupply.com/large-tarps/hay-tarps/.
 You may also need to learn about protecting your crops from pests and your animals for predators.
+You will need to look into various insecticides and herbicides for crop protection.
 Theft from farms and protecting your property is another serious concern.
 Don’t keep your tools and machines where they might be susceptible for theft.
 Make sure your insurance covers any theft and take photos of your equipment so you can claim on it if you have to.
 Looking after a farm can be as much work as running it.

 The pros and cons